ibm-messaging/mq-golang/samples/README.md

 * the default queue manager is "QM1"
 * the default queue is "DEV.QUEUE.1"
-* the default topic is "DEV.BASE.TOPIC"
+* the default topic is based on "DEV.BASE.TOPIC" (topic string is under dev/... tree)

 ## Description of sample programs
 Current samples in this directory include